-We saw various forms of small wildlife including birds and the turtle pictured below that is basking in the sun.
-The trail consists of an easy, shady walk through beautiful hardwood hammocks.
+We saw various small wildlife including birds and the turtle pictured below that is basking in the sun.
+The Rapids trail consists of an easy, shady walk through beautiful hardwood hammocks.
 It’s only a little over a mile and very flat with no hills, making it accessible for almost everyone.
-Beautiful views combined with plentiful wildlife and light, refreshing exercise await you on the Rapids Trail.
+Beautiful views combined with plentiful wildlife and light, refreshing exercise await you along the Rapids Trail.

 The Wetlands Restoration Trail is available for both hiking and biking.
-This is the only trail which allows bikes.
+This is the only trail open to cyclists.
 It’s great for those who enjoy mountain biking, however, others should be aware that it’s a tough ride with lots of long grass to trek through.
 Views are serene and peaceful, although shade is a bit limited.
-Do this trail first when temps are cooler if planning to complete multiple trails.
+Do this trail first when temps are cooler if planning to hike multiple trails.

 The Baynard Trail is another fantastic short, relaxing nature walk.
 It takes you over a historic suspension bridge, complete with nice views of the river.

 Trails are quiet, clean, and very scenic.
-Just a warning – the bugs here are very bad.
+Just a warning – the mosquitoes are bad!
 Be sure to cover up all the way or use bug spray.
 I came home with 10+ mosquito bites.

-Other activities within the park include: kayak and canoe rentals (kayaks are $15 per hour, canoes start at $25 for 2 hours), a community pool, camping, fishing, and a small interpretive center.
+Other activities and attractions within the park include: kayak and canoeing launch (no rentals), a community pool, camping, fishing, and a small interpretive center.
 In addition, tram tours are offered at 6 and 7:30pm on Friday nights.

 A day at Hillsborough River State Park provides a much needed break from the urban surroundings.
-It really gives you a feeling of being out in the wilderness.
-This is much different than anything else in the area.
+This is a great park to enjoy that wilderness vibe.
 You will leave feeling rejuvenated, relaxed, and fit.

 *Bring with plenty of water, preferably a camel backpack.
-It gets much hotter hiking in the hot Florida temps!
+It’s really hot most of the year!
+Prevent dehydration!